 How Often and When Do You Do Laundry?

-If you have a large family and do frequent washing and drying, that will influence the design of your new laundry room.
-You may need ample counter space for folding, for example, a fold-down ironing board, or bins to hold each person’s clean clothing.
+If you have a large family and do washing and drying frequently, that will influence the design of your new laundry room.
+You may need ample counter space for folding, a fold-down ironing board, or bins to hold each person’s clean clothing.

 What Are Your Must-Haves?

-Some homeowners struggle with disorganization and need bins and baskets to keep things tidy.
-Others are looking to add features like a sink, or build out their laundry room to accommodate more counter space.
+Some homeowners might want bins and baskets to keep things tidy.
+Others may be looking to add features like a sink or build out their laundry room to accommodate more counter space.

-Whatever your desire, it’s a good idea to list what you can’t live without so you can build them into your budget.
+Whatever your desire, it’s a good idea to list the elements that you can’t live without so you can build them into your budget.

 How Much Can You Spend?